Bachelor-Thesis-Mobai-2025/mouse-tracking-static/README.md

 The front-end tracks the following:

 - Mouse movements (to calculate speed, acceleration, jerk, and curvatures).
+- Hesitation (based on pauses or lack of movement).
+- Deception flags based on patterns observed during the interaction.

 ## Contributing
 Fork the repository.